 Cost of the Journey

-Cost of the journey is $3990 DBL / $4590 SGL, based on double occupancy, from San José, Costa Rica.
+Cost of the journey is per person, based on occupancy: $3990 DBL / $4820 SGL, from San José, Costa Rica.
 Cost includes seven nights’ accommodations, all meals as noted in the itinerary, airport transfers, ground transportation, professional guide services, park and other entrance fees, and miscellaneous program expenses.
 Not included is round-trip airfare to and from San José, personal expenses such as laundry, telephone, drinks from the bar, and gratuities for luggage handling or other services.
 Guide gratuities are at your discretion.

 Travel Details